 - Marvin Ridge Middle School

 - Marvin Ridge High School (ranked 13th among top high schools in North Carolina)

-The nearest colleges and universities to Marvin include Winthrop University as well as Queens University of Charlotte.
+The nearest colleges and universities to Marvin include Winthrop University, Wingate College, as well as Queens University of Charlotte.

 Local students and other people living in Marvin also have access to the free local Union County Library.

 Marvin takes up a geographic area of about 6 square miles along the western border of Union County in North Carolina.
 The only zip code in Marvin is 28173.
 Local phone numbers have a 704 area code.